YouTube SEO from Basic to Advanced: How to Optimize Your Videos

 Like your title, your description contains keywords, reflects the content in the video, and is one of the first things a user sees.

-Remember that you’re constructing a description about the video, not an advertisement or promotion.
+Remember that you’re constructing a description of the video, not an advertisement or promotion.

 A quality description has more details than a title, but shouldn’t be too long.